wltr/o7eda/README.md

 Usage
 -----

-To use it, just modify the configuration parameters at the beginning of the file and start the script from the ModelSim command line with the following command: *source sim.tcl*
+To use it, just modify the configuration parameters at the beginning of the file and start the script from the ModelSim command line with the following command: *source o7sim.tcl*